 The Hyatt Regency Waikiki Beach Resort and Spa has completed its one-year, $100 million USD renovation.
 The hotel, which is owned by Blackstone Group, upgraded all of its 1,230 rooms, adding items such as surfboard-inspired desks, bidet-style toilets, and 55-inch televisions.
 The property also improved its 10,000-square-foot spa and its public areas.

-Blackstone, which acquired leasehold improvements to the 39-year-old hotel in 2013 for about $450 million, is investing in an Oahu hotel market that last year was the country’s second-most lucrative to New York.
-Oahu hotels’ 2014 room rates averaged $221, while occupancy was more than 84%, according to STR.
+Blackstone, which acquired leasehold improvements to the 39-year-old hotel in 2013 for about $450 million USD, is investing in an Oahu hotel market that last year was the country’s second-most lucrative to New York.
+Oahu hotels’ 2014 room rates averaged $221 USD, while occupancy was more than 84%, according to STR.

-All 1,230 guest rooms have redone, adhering to a theme of “simple Hawaiian elegance” for a true feeling of paradise in Hawaii.
+All 1,230 guest rooms have been redone, adhering to a theme of “simple Hawaiian elegance” for a true feeling of paradise in Hawaii.
 Guest comfort and spacious functionality were the main objectives in selecting the furniture and color schemes.
-The fresh, new look includes new bathroom countertops and fixtures, shower heads, artwork, carpeting, paint, duvets, dusters, pillows, chair and chaise lounges, drapes, wallpaper and shower curtains.
-In addition, all furnishings have been replaced with original custom designed pieces, including armoires, desks, chairs, tables, headboards, bed sets, lamps, mirrors and ottomans.
+The fresh, new look includes new bathroom countertops and fixtures, showerheads, artwork, carpeting, paint, duvets, dusters, pillows, chair and chaise lounges, drapes, wallpaper, and shower curtains.
+In addition, all furnishings have been replaced with original custom-designed pieces, including armoires, desks, chairs, tables, headboards, bed sets, lamps, mirrors, and ottomans.